bbc/tams/docs/adr/0036-specifying-partial-segment-usage.md

 * Good, because it avoids un-necessary work for writers of partial-segment Flows
 * Good, because it removes duplicated information and potential for an error condition
 * Neutral, because it forces the use of either containers with some kind of internal timing or Flows with a rate and no gaps inside the objects (although gaps between segments is still possible)
+* Bad, because it forces readers to parse the internal timing of media objects
 * Bad, because it may break existing implementations or make them more complex in some cases

 _Note:_ if the container has no internal timing, however the Flow has a rate and it can be assumed to have no gaps, the grain timestamp can still be calculated by computing its timestamp at the relevant rate from the beginning of the object, then mapping that into the Flow timeline using `ts_offset`.